Haris Rauf: Early life and family

-Rauf was born on 7 November 1993 in Rawalpindi, into a working class Swati family originating from the village of Sharkool in the Mansehra District of the Hazara region, Khyber Pakhtunkhwa.
-He is fluent in Hindko, Pashto, Punjabi, and Urdu.
+Rauf was born on 7 November 1993 in Rawalpindi, into a working class family.
 His father was a welder who was employed by the Pakistan Public Works Department.
 Although he grew up near the Diamond Cricket Club in Islamabad, he never formally joined the club.

 Haris attended the Islamabad Model College for Boys I-8/3.
 At college, he was more inclined towards football than cricket, helping his school win the football trophy and being recognized as the player of the tournament.
 For further education, he enrolled in the International Islamic University, Islamabad, for an IT program.
 Before dedicating himself entirely to cricket, he worked in a mobile shop and supplemented his income by playing tape-ball cricket, affiliating with teams that offered compensation.

 On 23 December 2022, Rauf married his classmate Muzna Masood Malik in a traditional nikkah ceremony in Islamabad.

 Early career

 Rauf started playing with hard ball at the age of 23.
 He joined the cricket team of International Islamic University, Islamabad, and when its coach asked him to attend the Lahore Qalandars trials to be held in Gujranwala in September 2017, he was initially reluctant.
 However, he agreed and was spotted by the Qalandars' head coach Aaqib Javed.
 Soon, he was given a contract by Lahore Qalandars as they acknowledged his potential and aimed to nurture his skills.
-Standing at 5'11" and weighing 71kg, he began a dedicated fitness journey with Aaqib, who provided him with a structured training and diet plan.
+Standing at 5'11" and weighing 71 kg, he began a dedicated fitness journey with Aaqib, who provided him with a structured training and diet plan.
 To aid his growth, Rauf played for the Hawkesbury Cricket Club in Australia.
 He made his T20 debut with the Qalandars against the Hobart Hurricanes in 2018.